nicebots-xyz/Kheops/readme.md

 [Heroku](https://www.heroku.com/) or [DigitalOcean](https://www.digitalocean.com/).
 Refer to the documentation of your preferred hosting platform for deployment instructions.
 A `Dockerfile` is included in the project for containerized deployments, as well as a GitHub action including tests and linting.
-You can export the requirements to a `requirements.txt` file using `pdm run export`, run the tests using `pdm run tests` and lint the code using `pdm run lint`.
+You can run the tests using `pdm run tests`, lint the code using `pdm run lint` and format it using `pdm run format`.
 In order for the GitHub tests to pass, you need to make sure you linted your code, that the tests pass and that you exported the requirements if you made changes to the dependencies.

 ## Support and Resources